 Bob said he would never touch his trust fund for as long as he lives.
 Sounds like an honorable thing to say, but I have my doubts.

-Bob is a rare breed because I’m pretty sure most of us would molest the trust fund in some way.
+On the contrary, I’m pretty sure most of us would tap our trust fund in some way.
 I’m looking to buy a house in San Francisco, for example.
-What’s withdrawing $200,000 for a downpayment when there is $9.8 million left?
+What’s withdrawing $1,000,000 for a downpayment when there is still $9 million left?
 At least I’m not buying a mega-mansion for $8 million.
-I’m going to London for Wimbledon this summer.
-Instead of going back home in the middle of the tennis tournament due to work and insane $1,500 tournament ticket prices, I’d just stay through to the end.

 Maybe I’m being dishonorable with my grandparents’ money, but gosh darn it.
 I’m telling you guys the truth!
 Can you handle it?